acheong08/obi-sync/README.md

 - Set API endpoint

 Known bugs:
-- Cannot restart plugin (for whatever reason you might want to do that...) - Restart the app if you want to reload this particular plugin
+- ~~Cannot restart plugin (for whatever reason you might want to do that...) - Restart the app if you want to reload this particular plugin~~

+Report all bugs in this repository.